Skip to main content

 Week four — touch as inquiry

-Add a five-minute touch practice.
+Add five minutes of touch-as-inquiry.
 Sit clothed.
 Place one hand on your chest, one on your belly.
 Breathe slowly.
-Pay attention to the sensation under your hands — your own body breathing, your own warmth.
+Pay attention to the physical sensation under your hands — the warmth, the rise and fall of breath, the texture of fabric, the subtle movement of the body.
 This is not sexual practice.
-It is the foundational practice of receiving your own touch as information rather than performance.
-For many people who have spent years performing for sex without being in their bodies, this five minutes a day is the most consequential single practice they have ever done.
+It is the foundational practice of receiving your own touch as information.

 Day 30 — what comes next